 - What type of open access does SPIE provide in this program?

 SPIE recognizes that authors' employers and researcher funders are increasingly likely to support or require that their researchers publish in journals that provide full open access as provided in the Creative Commons Attribution license (CC-BY 3.0).
 SPIE publishes open access articles under this license.
 This license allows anyone to copy, distribute, and transmit the article; to adapt the article; and to make use of the article as long as the article is properly attributed.
 Certain rights are not affected by the license: The user's fair dealing or fair use rights or other applicable copyright exceptions and limitations; the authors' moral rights; and rights other persons may have either in the article itself or in how it is used.

-- I wrote a review/tutorial paper.
+- I was invited to write a review/tutorial paper.
 Do I have to pay the open access fee?

 We know how much work goes into writing review and tutorial papers.
 As an acknowledgment of that effort, accepted review and tutorial articles will be made freely available on the SPIE Digital Library under standard SPIE copyright at no charge to the author.
 However, if you wish to receive the full benefits of the Creative Commons license, such as author ownership of the copyright and the right to repost on external repositories (e.g., Research Gate), then the open access fee must be paid in full.

-- How will researchers know which articles are open access?
+- How do I know which articles are open access?

-Every freely available article carries an "Open Access" icon and label on search results, on the journal's table of contents, and on the article/abstract page:
+Every freely available article carries an "Open Access" icon and label on search results, on the journal's table of contents, and on the article page:

 However, not all articles with the "Open Access" icon are published under the Creative Commons license.
-Some papers, such as reviews and tutorials, will be freely available under SPIE copyright (see above).
+Some papers, such as reviews and tutorials, may be freely available under SPIE copyright.
 Each open access article has a footnote describing the publication license applicable to that paper.

 - When must I commit to paying for open access?